 Watch The Aerobatic Textbook series on YouTube.
 These videos do a nice job of explaining and demonstrating basic aerobatic maneuvers.

-If you are unable to fly with me, you can find an aerobatic instructor/school listed on the IAC website.
+If you are unable to fly with me, you can find an aerobatic instructor/school listed on the IAC website (click on the graphic).